Roundoff errors in the problem of computing Cauchy principal value integrals: Estimating round-off errors

 \subsection{The first approach -- cutting of the singularity}

-From (\ref{hErrEst}) and (\ref{gErrEst}) we immediately obtain that which may not look like a good approximation of the cumulated roundoff errors.
-Thus, it seems quite natural to replace the last integral in (\ref{MainFormula}) by
+From (\ref{hErrEst}) and (\ref{gErrEst}) we immediately obtain (formally) that which may not look like a promising formula for approximating the cumulative round-off error.
+Thus, it seems quite natural to replace the integral $\int_{0}^{\delta}\htbs h(x)\hts dx$ in (\ref{MainFormula}) by $\int_{\mu}^{\delta}\htbs h(x)\hts dx$ for some very small value of $\mu$ ($0<\mu\leq\delta$).
+In this case, we have